Lunar-Dawn/TrueNonSenescence/README.md

 - On their birthdays, Non-Senescent pawns can still get hearing loss.

 This small mod patches all these issues.
-Non-Senescent pawns are now ferile forever, never lose immunity gain speed, can't get hearing loss, and two Non-Senescent pawns will ignore their age gap for romancing each other.
+Non-Senescent pawns are now fertile forever, never lose immunity gain speed, can't get hearing loss, and two Non-Senescent pawns will ignore their age gap for romancing each other.
 Now your venerably old pawns just work™.

 [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3547377353)